Pronunciation of 'Symphoricarpos'

 English (United States)

-A genus of flowering plants in the honeysuckle family, commonly known as snowberries.
+A genus of flowering plants in the honeysuckle family, known for their small, clustered berries.